20200709_162855_2000.jpg

 kkw25_schum_artist-in-residence_8s-1920x1080p-de.pdf.png

 Following its successful launches in 2022 and 2024, the ShUM-Cities of Speyer, Worms, and Mainz are announcing the third iteration of the international artist residency program, "ShUM-Artist in Residence."
-Until November 16, 2025, artists worldwide are invited to engage with the historical and cultural aspects of the ShUM-Sites, creating innovative contemporary artworks that reflect and reinterpret these places' rich heritage.
+Artists worldwide were invited to engage with the historical and cultural aspects of the ShUM-Sites, creating innovative contemporary artworks that reflect and reinterpret these places' rich heritage.

 The residency will take place from mid-April to mid-May 2026 and last four to six weeks.
 All forms of artistic expression are welcome, including painting, photography, film, architecture, design, typography, goldsmithing, music, literature, and theater.